THORPEX: International Research Implementation Plan (TIP) and the creation of TIGGE

 In February 2005, the THORPEX International Research Implementation Plan (TIP) was published.
 This plan proposed the creation of the THORPEX Interactive Grand Global Ensemble (TIGGE), an implementation of ensemble forecasting, and the Global Interactive Forecasting System (GIFS).

 In early March 2005, the first workshop devoted to TIGGE was held.
-The final report of the workshop laid out a plan for setting up the THORPEX TIGGE-GIFS working group as soon as possible and for setting up the infrastructure for TIGGE over the next few years, in time to contribute to proposed real-time THORPEX support for the International Polar Year field campaigns in 2007-08 and the 2008 Beijing Olympics WWRP Research and Development Project.
+The final report of the workshop laid out a plan for setting up the THORPEX TIGGE-GIFS working group as soon as possible & for setting up the infrastructure for TIGGE over the next few years, in time to contribute to proposed real-time THORPEX support for the International Polar Year field campaigns in 2007-08 & the 2008 Beijing Olympics WWRP Research and Development Project.

 Further progress

-TIGGE was developed and made operational over the coming years, and data from TIGGE was used in many meteorology papers.
+TIGGE was developed and made operational over the coming years, and data from TIGGE was used in many meteorological research papers.